 For more information on the Wyoming L.E.A.D. program, contact:

 Class 14 graduated in January 2017, and we invite you to be among the next crop of agricultural leaders that is being cultivated.
-The next class is expected to begin in the Fall of 2017, with applications being accepted from April 1, 2017 - July 15, 2017.
+The next class will begin in November 2017, with applications being accepted this summer.